 A journey to Finland wouldn’t be complete without a stop in Helsinki, the hip, stylish capital city.
 Be sure to check out Senate Square, the sea fortress of Suomenlinna and the Design Museum while you’re here.
 Helsinki also has a famously festive Christmas market where you can browse artisan goods and sip some glogi (a spiced, mulled wine) to keep your hands warm and your spirits bright.

 Ready to take an alternative winter break?
-Explore the full list of destinations.
+Check out Intrepid’s tempting top trips.

 (Image credits: Jamaica photo c/o iStock/wuviveka.
 All other images c/o Intrepid Travel.)